NYULibraries/sdr-documentation/accessioning-workflow.md

 git push --set-upstream origin my_new_collection
 ```

 Now the new records have been posted to Github.
 If you go to the [main page for the repository](https://github.com/OpenGeoMetadata/edu.nyu), you should be able to see that a new branch (`my_new_collection`) was just pushed.
-Take a look at the branch, and if everything seems good, issue a pull request. **It's typically considered poor form to approve your own pull request, so assign it to another member of the geo team**
+Take a look at the branch, and if everything seems good, issue a pull request and assign another member of the geo team to review it. **It's typically considered poor form to approve your own pull request, so assign it to another member of the geo team**

 After that pull request is approved and merged into the Master branch, make sure to delete the `my_new_collection` branch on Github, since it is no longer needed, and then delete it on your local machine: